World Lacrosse

-World Lacrosse has 77 members.
+World Lacrosse has 92 members.
 It is the only international sport organization to recognize First Nations bands and Native American tribes as sovereign nations.
-The Iroquois Nationals (men) and the Haudenosaunee Nationals (women) of the First Nations Lacrosse Association represent the Haudenosaunee people of New York and Ontario.
+The Haudenosaunee Nationals of the First Nations Lacrosse Association represent the Haudenosaunee people of New York and Ontario.

 World Lacrosse was given provisional recognition status by the International Olympic Committee in November 2018.
 In May 2019, the Federation of International Lacrosse launched a rebrand and changed its name to World Lacrosse.

 In March 2022, due to the 2022 Russian invasion of Ukraine, Russian teams, athletes, and officials were suspended from participation in World Lacrosse events and qualifiers, and it was decided that no World Lacrosse or European Lacrosse Federation events would be held in Russia.

 Tournaments

-World Lacrosse organizes the World Lacrosse Championship, the Women's Lacrosse World Cup, the Under-19 World Lacrosse Championships for both men and women, and the World Indoor Lacrosse Championship.
+World Lacrosse

+World Lacrosse organizes the following tournaments: